withcaldera/engineering-framework/roles/senior-software-engineer.md

 You're ready to operate at the Principal level when you:

 ### Expanding Scope
-- Planning and delivering month-long projects, not just week-long features
+- Planning and delivering 3-6 month projects, not just 1-3 month features
+- Transitioning from projects into owning products
-- Owning solution discovery, not just delivery process
+- Owning solution discovery consistently and beginning to identify problems worth solving
 - Influencing technical strategy across multiple projects
 - Thinking about long-term technical health, not just immediate delivery